 Reticulum is not installed as a driver or kernel module, as one might expect of a networking stack.
-Instead, Reticulum is distributed as a Python module.
+Instead, Reticulum is distributed as a Python module, containing the networking core, and a set of utility and daemon programs.

 This means that no special privileges are required to install or use it.
-It is also very light-weight, and easy to transfer to and install on new systems.
-Any program or application that uses Reticulum will automatically load and initialise Reticulum when it starts.
+It is also very light-weight, and easy to transfer to, and install on new systems.

+When you have Reticulum installed, any program or application that uses Reticulum will automatically load and initialise Reticulum when it starts, if it is not already running.

 In many cases, this approach is sufficient.
 When any program needs to use Reticulum, it is loaded, initialised, interfaces are brought up, and the program can now communicate over any Reticulum networks available.
-If another program starts up and also wants access to the same Reticulum network, the instance is simply shared.
+If another program starts up and also wants access to the same Reticulum network, the already running instance is simply shared.
 This works for any number of programs running concurrently, and is very easy to use, but depending on your use case, there are other options.